Ferroin/fvirt/README.md

 - Hypervisor objects provide iterator and mapping access to objects like domains and storage pools, including automatic connection management.
 - Storage pools provide iterator and mapping access to their volumes.
+- Domain states are an enumerable (like they are in the C API) instead of just being an opaque number (like they are in libvirt-python).
 - Object XML is directly accessible as lxml Element objects.
-- Things that should logically return an empty when nothing is matched usually do so, in contrast to libvirt-python often returning None instead.
+- Things that should logically return an empty sequence when nothing is matched usually do so, in contrast to libvirt-python often returning None instead.
 - libvirt URIs are objects that can be easily modified to change things like the driver or host.
-- Domain states are an enumerable (like they are in the C API) instead of just being an opaque number (like they are in libvirt-python).
 - Most common properties of objects are accessible using regular attribute access instead of requiring either method calls or manual lookup in the object’s XML config.
 This includes writability for many of these